solarte7/lung_cancer_diagnosis/README.md

 Detecting speculation and negation is a crucial step to extract the cancer diagnosis correctly.
 This section shows a rule-based approach to detect negation and speculation in clinical texts written in Spanish

 <h4> 3.
 Negation and speculation detection: </h4>
 Once lung cancer named entities have been extracted, and negation and speculation detection has been solved; the only task that is needed is to extract the cancer diagnosis is relating cancer entities to dates.
-This task is performed in two steps: i) linking dates to cancer entities, and ii) choosing from all the previous linkages the proper diagnosis and its date.
+In this step the cancer diagnosis is linked to the proper diagnos date.